SouchenOu/containers_explanation/README.md

   so here by using postorder we can find the root element that is node 20 (the last one)

+  Here to find the root we use postorder.

+  and to find wich one the left and the right of that root we use inorder .

 What is red_black_tree :
 ------------------------